terry90/soulful/README.md

 Default `beet import` flags used:
 -   `-q`: Quiet mode (no user interaction)
+-   `-s`: Singleton mode (Works best at the moment, may change in the future)
 -   `-d [target_path]`: Import to the specific folder selected in the UI.

 ## Development